-But due to the large volume of organic waste and need to make quick compost the aerated composting is used.
-In aerated composting, the organic waste is put together in a long pile, mixed and then turned over periodically to let air pass through compost.
+But due to the large volume of organic waste and the need to make quick compost the aerated composting is used.
+In aerated composting, the organic waste is put together in a long pile, mixed, and then turned over periodically to let air pass through compost.

 Static Pile Composting

 Static pile composting is recommended for less mix and more standard type of organic waste.
 These types of stable waste come from landscapers and farm owners who have more green plants.